 Key Information

 Your loved one has been diagnosed with a traumatic brain injury (TBI).
 Your loved one may be eligible to participate in a research study being conducted here.
 The purpose of the research study is to learn whether a new study treatment for subjects with TBI is likely to help them get better.
 The purpose is also to determine the best dose.
-The study treatment being studied is giving 100% oxygen at higher than normal pressures inside a chamber, also called .
+The study treatment being studied is giving 100% oxygen at higher than normal pressures inside a chamber, also called hyperbaric oxygen therapy or HBOT.
 HBOT is routinely used for other conditions but not in subjects with TBI.
 It is unknown if adding HBOT to the standard care given to TBI patients is more effective, less effective, or the same as standard care alone.

 Participants in this study are assigned at random, that is by chance, to standard care alone or standard care plus HBOT.
 HBOT involves participants being transported from the intensive care unit (ICU) to a pressure chamber twice a day for 5 days.
 Different participants will get different doses, or pressures, of HBOT.